Page Reviewed / Updated - Feb. 2015

 The GO waiver offers a consumer or participant direction option that enables participants to self-direct some of their care.
 This means they can hire the individuals or agencies they desired to provide them with care services.
 Among those who can be hired as paid caregivers are family members such as the adult children of aging parents.
 All care providers must be approved by the state.
 In Medicaid parlance, these are called Participant-Employed Providers or PEPs.
-The hourly rate which they are paid for their services is also determined by the state.
+The state determines the hourly rate that the caregivers are paid for their services is also determined by the state.

 The GO waiver was created in 2009 as a consolidation of 3 other New Jersey Medicaid Waivers.